KevinWongCS/demo-repo/README.md

 push => upload git commits to a remote repo, like github, bitbucket....etc\
 pull => down changes from remote repo to your local machine, the opposite of push

 note: md = markdown text

+note: the .git folder contains all commits/ code changes over time from the beginning of repository.
+Use "ls -a" command in bash to view hidden folders.